Christmas Checklist: Is Your Business Ready for the Sales Season?

 example-solarplexius-serps-w640h1208Online customer reviews are basically a must these days.
 Simply collecting a few isn't enough.
 When it comes to online reviews, the more the merrier.

-Speaking of merry, Christmas shoppers still want to shop safely, despite their desire to find amazing deals.
+Speaking of being merry, Christmas shoppers still want to shop safely, despite their desire to find amazing deals.
 They will still go through the normal motions of online shopping behaviour.
 And that includes researching shop reviews as well as product reviews.

 Make sure you work with a Google-certified reviews provider (like Trusted Shops) so that you can display your star ratings throughout Google; often where shops make their first impression with potential customers.